Introduction

 For deeper insight into some of the most common PPA items, see our dedicated article, Common PPA Items.

-We analyse your policies, procedures and audit logs to generate an overall CQC readiness score, domain-by-domain scores (Safe, Effective, etc.), and your top 5 improvement areas.
+We analyse your policies, procedures and logs to generate an overall CQC readiness score - with domain-by-domain (Safe, Effective, etc.) and your top 5 improvement areas.

 It’s fast, straightforward, and fully guided by one of our experienced advisors.